Saturday, November 11, 2017

 The Veterans Parade at Fort Vancouver was started in 1986 by a group of volunteers led by Mike Harding, who recognized a need in our community for a way to honor Clark County veterans and knew that a Veterans Parade would fulfill that need.
 With assistance and support from then Vancouver Barracks Commander Royce Pollard and City of Vancouver Mayor Bruce Hagensen, the first Veterans Parade at Fort Vancouver took place in 1986.
 Jerry Bloss and Fred Robertson took over as co-chairs of the planning committee and led the production of the parade for nearly two decades.
 Through rain, sun and even snow, dedicated volunteers have been instrumental in ensuring the annual Veterans Parade.

-The Fort Vancouver National Trust is now honored to host this parade, which is one of the largest Department of Veteran Affairs-sanctioned Veterans Parades on the West Coast.
+The Historic Trust is now honored to host this parade, which is one of the largest Department of Veteran Affairs-sanctioned Veterans Parades on the West Coast.
 We extend special thanks to our sponsors who help make this event available to the community – including The Vancouver Clinic and Creekside Mortgage.
-While the Trust is now responsible for the organization of the parade, dedicated volunteers, such as John McIlvain and Julie Burger, and our valued sponsors continue to be responsible for making the parade a success!
+While the Trust is now responsible for the organization of the parade, dedicated volunteers, such as John McIlvain, and our valued sponsors continue to be responsible for making the parade a success!

 Thanks to a substantial gift from the estate of Frank and Joanne Lough, the future of Vancouver’s Celebrate Freedom Veterans Parade at Fort Vancouver is guaranteed in perpetuity.
 Frank, a 22-year Navy veteran who had a special place in his heart for veterans of all ranks and services, want ed to ensure that youth today and tomorrow have the opportunity to appreciate the sacrifice and heroism of veterans.